 - Permit taxpayers to mark-to-market section 988 transactions, including the taxpayer’s own debt liabilities.

-Professionals from KPMG’s Washington National Tax (WNT) practice and KPMG’s Treasury Advisory practice will discuss the new law and leading practices for treasury groups, including whether the United States may now be considered an attractive jurisdiction in which to form a treasury center.
+Professionals from KPMG’s Washington National Tax (WNT) practice and KPMG’s Treasury Advisory practice discuss the new law and leading practices for treasury groups, including whether the United States may now be considered an attractive jurisdiction in which to form a treasury center.